html-validate/html-validate/docs/rules/attribute-boolean-style.md

 # Boolean attribute style (`attribute-boolean-style`)

-Boolean attributes are attributes without a value and the presence of the attribute is considered a boolean `true` and absense a boolean `false`.
+Boolean attributes are attributes without a value and the presence of the attribute is considered a boolean `true` and absence a boolean `false`.
 The [HTML5 standard][whatwg] allows three styles to write boolean attributes:

 - `<input required>` (omitting the value)